Conditional PED-ANOVA: Hyperparameter Importance in Hierarchical & Dynamic Search Spaces: Experiments on Synthetic Problems

 \subsubsection{Baselines}

-We compare \methodname with existing HPI estimators.
-Since none of the standard HPI methods are designed to handle conditional hyperparameters in a principled manner, we evaluate them under common naive extensions that enable their application to conditional search spaces.
+We then compare \methodname with existing HPI estimators.
+Since these HPI estimators do not handle conditional hyperparameters in a principled way, we evaluate them using common naive extensions for conditional search spaces.

 We consider the following four baselines: \begin{itemize} \item \textbf{PED-ANOVA}~\citep{watanabe2023ped}, the original PED-ANOVA method; \item \textbf{f-ANOVA}~\citep{hutter2014efficient}, which estimates HPI via functional ANOVA decomposition on a random forest surrogate; \item \textbf{MDI}~\citep{NIPS2013_e3796ae8}, the mean decrease impurity feature importance computed from a random forest surrogate; and \item \textbf{SHAP}~\citep{NIPS2017_8a20a862}, which assigns importance based on Shapley values~\citep{Shapley+1953+307+318} computed from a surrogate model, measuring each variable's average marginal contribution. \end{itemize}